tobento-ch/helper-function/README.md

 # HelperFunction Service

-With the HelperFunction Service you can easliy manage your helper functions.
+With the HelperFunction Service you can easily manage your helper functions.

 ## Table of Contents